JSNA Healthy Places

 Housing

 Housing is a key determinant of health.
 Poor quality or unsuitable homes directly affect physical and mental wellbeing, creating or exacerbating health issues.
 Cold homes and fuel poverty are directly linked to excess winter deaths.
-The Isle of Wight is more affordable than England as a whole, but has a smaller proportion of homes available for social renting and a higher proportion of homes owned outright.
+The Isle of Wight is less affordable than England as a whole, and has a smaller proportion of homes available for social renting and a higher proportion of homes owned outright.
 The Isle of Wight has a lower rate of overcrowded homes England overall.

 Social and economic environment